Alicelrf/Dreams/shortstories/Xiaoai/Xiaoai.md

 PH hesitated for a moment, thinking, "Does a normal college student sleep so early and soundly?”
 But he didn't bring up this question with Officer Feng.
 "But from the time I arrived on the top floor to the moment the bodies disappeared, she didn't have the time or opportunity to escape my notice and run off to deal with the bodies.
 That corridor and the stairs were the only ways for her to go downstairs.
 I still don't know her alibi for the time of the crime, but she does provide an alibi for the time when the bodies disappeared."

 Officer Feng agreed, saying, "The neighborhood had a power outage due to the typhoon, and all the old street surveillance cameras weren't working.
 Nobody knows how the bodies magically disappeared.
 With the current evidence, we have no prime suspect, but I can't shake off the feeling that the female college student is somewhat suspicious.
 She and the child might both be involved in this case.
 That said, we can't officially interrogate her at the moment.
-Tomorrow, you should pay her another visit, but don't make her suspicious.
+Tomorrow, you should pay her another visit, but don't raise her suspicions.
 If she's indeed involved in the crime, she might have accomplices.
-We still haven't found the bodies, and if we alert them now, it might be even harder to locate."
+We still haven't found the bodies, and if we alert them now, it might make it harder to locate them."

 PH nodded in agreement and got ready to leave Officer Feng's office.